A Surprise in the Oven

 Tante Adela was thrilled.
 All the others were amazed.

-“How did you get him to come out?” said Samuel to Jules.
-“What DID you say to it?” said someone else.
+“What did you say to it?” said someone else.

 "Well!
 It isn't everyday I say this," said Tante Adela, "as you can be sure I'm not one to be careless with my baking.
-But tonight at sunset, you're all invited to come back and have some of my fresh baked sweetbread.
-I must say Jules, to imagine what a skunk is feeling and coaxing him out of my oven is something to celebrate!"
+But tonight at sunset, all of you are invited to come here and have some of my fresh baked sweetbread.
+Jules, I must say, to imagine how a skunk is feeling and to coax him out of my oven is something to celebrate!"